the-link2012/Advanced-Foods/Advanced Foods (link2012)/Readme.txt

 *Only effects from the AOE cloud are inherited, if you want to make tweaks, feel free to mess with the datapack.

+Your ingredient(s) don't have to be edible, they may be any item.

 Campfires and cooking:
 Stand over a campfire in creative to register it to be used as a cooking location.
 *Deleted campfires will unregister themselves IF you are in creative (players may replace them at the exact same spot)